Heart attack and acute coronary syndrome

 These drugs inhibit blood platelets from sticking together, and therefore help to prevent clots.
 Platelets are very small disc-shaped blood cells that are important for blood clotting.
 Antiplatelet drugs include:

 Anticoagulants thin blood.
 They include:

 Beta blockers reduce the oxygen demand of the heart by slowing the heart rate and lowering pressure in the arteries.
 They are effective for reducing deaths from heart disease.
-Beta blockers are usually given to patients early in their hospitalization, sometimes intravenously.
-Patients with heart failure or who are at risk of going into cardiogenic shock should not receive intravenous beta blockers.
-Long-term oral beta blocker therapy for patients with symptomatic coronary artery disease, particularly after heart attacks, is recommended in most patients.
+Beta blockers are usually given to people early in their hospitalization, sometimes intravenously.
+People with heart failure or who are at risk of going into cardiogenic shock should not receive intravenous beta blockers.
+Long-term oral beta blocker therapy for people with symptomatic coronary artery disease, particularly after heart attacks, is recommended in most people.

 These drugs include propranolol (Inderal), carvedilol (Coreg), bisoprolol (Zebeta), acebutolol (Sectral), atenolol (Tenormin), labetalol (Normodyne, Trandate), metoprolol (Lopressor, Toprol-XL), and esmolol (Brevibloc).
 All of these drugs are available in generic form.
 The FDA is currently reviewing the safety and effectiveness of some generic forms of extended-release metoprolol.

 The beta blocker metoprolol may be given orally or through an IV within the first few hours of a heart attack to reduce damage to the heart muscle.